 Pet Custody

-Who Gets Custody of Your Dog If You Break Up?
+Who Gets Custody of Your Pet If You Break Up?

 Although we don’t like to think about our human relationships ending at the time we are adding a pet to our family, the reality is that our pets sometimes outlive our relationships.
 And if they do, who keeps your pet after your break-up?
 Do you keep your pet exclusively?
 Do you treat your pet like a child and share “custody” of him?
 How do you divide expenses for your pet, like food, supplies, and veterinary care?
 We like to think that we would be able to resolve these questions cooperatively after our relationships end, but what does the law say?
 Check out the Article on that here.